Got a minute to help? take our quick website survey >

 If they say they need to tell someone, you can discuss this with them and agree on the best way to do this.

-This might feel scary, but it's important to remember that opening up can help you to get the right help and support.
+This might feel scary, but it's important to remember that opening up can help you to get the right treatment and support.

 It puts me at ease knowing they genuinely want what is best for you and will only share information to protect yourself and others around you.

-There are a few situations when an organisation can refuse your request.
-These include:
+There are a few situations when an organisation can say no to your request.
+For example:

-- If you keep requesting the same or similar information
+- If you keep asking for the same or similar information

 - If they think sharing the information might cause serious harm to you or to someone else